rdejito/first-prisma-project/README.md

 `username`: your postgresql username

-`randompassword`: the password of your username
+`randompassword`: your postgresql password

-`port`: the port of your database
+`localhost:5432`: your host and port

 `mydb`: name of your database